mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the lowest peer rank instead.
-The name comes from an archaic Terran practice; a senior knight who led others in battle was permitted to display a banner for them to rally to, and was known as a ‘Banneret’.
+The name comes from an archaic Terran practice; a senior knight who led others in battle was permitted to display a banner for them to rally to, and was known as a 'Banneret'.
 The term was gradually corrupted to Baronet, though both are used in some regions.
 A Baronet is essentially a highly ranked hereditary knight, who may or may not be given a fief.
-Baronets use the prefix ‘Baronet’ or occasionally ‘Banneret’ before their name and usually the location of their fief afterwards, for example Baronet Mikhal Danilo of Slovenos.
+Baronets use the prefix 'Baronet' or occasionally 'Banneret' before their name and usually the location of their fief afterwards, for example Baronet Mikhal Danilo of Slovenos.
 BARON